loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 Frictional and structural unemployment are unavoidable.
 According to the supply-and-demand model, cyclical unemployment is avoidable, and the fact that it is relatively common presents something of a puzzle.

-To understand this puzzle, let's think about supply and demand for labor (figure 2). *Supply* in this case refers to the supply of labor, and so the "suppliers" are workers.
-The demand for labor, on the other hand, comes from firms.
-Price is the price of labor---that is, wages---and the point where supply and demand intersect designates the equilibrium price (i.e., the equilibrium wage) and the equilibrium quantity.
+To understand this puzzle, let's think about supply and demand for labor (figure 4). *Supply* in this case refers to the supply of labor, and so the "suppliers" are workers.
+The demand for labor, on the other hand, comes from firms. *Price* is the price of labor---that is, wages---and the point where supply and demand intersect gives us the equilibrium price (i.e., the equilibrium wage) and the equilibrium quantity.

 <div class="container">
 <div class="row">